bodrick/awesome/TOPICS.md

 ## fix

 *   [HerMajestyDrMona/Windows11DragAndDropToTaskbarFix](https://github.com/HerMajestyDrMona/Windows11DragAndDropToTaskbarFix) - "Windows 11 Drag & Drop to the Taskbar (Fix)" fixes the missing "Drag & Drop to the Taskbar" support in Windows 11.
 It works with the new Windows 11 taskbar and does not require nasty changes like UndockingDisabled or restoration of the classic taskbar.

-## windows11

-*   [HerMajestyDrMona/Windows11DragAndDropToTaskbarFix](https://github.com/HerMajestyDrMona/Windows11DragAndDropToTaskbarFix) - "Windows 11 Drag & Drop to the Taskbar (Fix)" fixes the missing "Drag & Drop to the Taskbar" support in Windows 11.
-It works with the new Windows 11 taskbar and does not require nasty changes like UndockingDisabled or restoration of the classic taskbar.
-*   [builtbybel/LoveWindowsAgain](https://github.com/builtbybel/LoveWindowsAgain) - Fall in love with Windows 11
-*   [LSPosed/MagiskOnWSA](https://github.com/LSPosed/MagiskOnWSA) - Integrate Magisk root and Google Apps (OpenGApps) into WSA (Windows Subsystem for Android)
-*   [Sophia-Community/SophiApp](https://github.com/Sophia-Community/SophiApp) - :zap: The most powerful open source tweaker on GitHub for fine-tuning Windows 10 & Windows 11
-*   [AveYo/MediaCreationTool.bat](https://github.com/AveYo/MediaCreationTool.bat) - Universal MCT wrapper script for all Windows 10/11 versions from 1507 to 21H2!

 ## extract